 Surgery for diverticulitis involves removing the diseased part of the colon.
-You may decide to have surgery for diverticulitis if you
+You may decide to have surgery for diverticulitis if you have:

-to remove the diseased part of the colon often is recommended if you have two or more severe attacks.
+- Repeated attacks of diverticulitis.
+Surgery to remove the diseased part of the colon often is recommended if you have two or more severe attacks.

 - A high risk of repeated attacks (such as in people younger than age 40, or people with an impaired immune system).

 - An abnormal opening (fistula) that has formed between the colon and an adjacent organ, most commonly the bladder, uterus, or vagina.